-Receptacle # Fault type Receptacle # Fault type
+Receptacle # Live/Not Live Receptacle # Live/Not Live

 1 2

 3 4

-- 10. Use Ground Fault Circuit Interrupt (GFCI) tester to test a GFCI outlet for its proper operation. - 11.
+- 2. Use Ground Fault Circuit Interrupt (GFCI) tester to test a GFCI outlet for its proper operation. - 3.
 Use Circuit Breaker (CB) Finder to find the circuit breaker for one of the electrical outlets. - a.
 Plug the Transmitter / Receptacle Tester into a powered outlet.
 The two green LED's should illuminate. - b.
 Rotate the Receiver's Sensitivity adjustment from the OFF position to the HI position.
 The red LED should turn on. - c.
 Test the operation of the Receiver by placing it in close proximity to the transmitter.
 The receiver should beep and the LED should flash. - d.
 At the breaker panel, set the sensitivity to the HI position and hold the receiver as indicated by the "UP DOWN" label. - e.
 Move the receiver along the row of breakers until the selected circuit is identified by the beep and flashing light. - f.
 Reduce the sensitivity as needed to pinpoint the exact circuit breaker controlling the circuit. - g.
-Note down the circuit breaker # corresponding to the outlet - 12.
-Use non-contact live wire tester to find out if an outlet is live or not.
+Note down the circuit breaker # corresponding to the outlet